“Don’t eat sugary foods.”

 But as the saying goes, “Too much of anything is bad.”

-Our body needs all the nutrients but in different quantities.
+Our body needs all the nutrients but in varying quantities.
 Too much of any nutrient can be harmful.
 Even excess intake of water can be detrimental to some people, by throwing the delicate fluid to electrolyte ratio in their bloodstream off-balance.

 As Ruchika Gupta (CEO, Health Click Away) says, “Never curtail your taste buds, just curtail your portion size.“